mark-kibui/Data_Science_Portfolio/README.md

 ## Featured Projects

 ### [1.
 Spotify Music Recommendation System](https://github.com/mark-kibui/Spotify_Recommendation)
-Developed a recommendation system to suggest music tailored to user preferences, utilizing the Spotify 1 Million Songs dataset.

-- **Key Features:**
-  - Encoded audio features and genres for enhanced personalization
-  - Optimized recommendations using the Annoy library
-- **Technologies Used:** Python, Annoy, Pandas, NumPy
+Spotify Music Trends Analysis
+Explored Spotify's Million Songs dataset to uncover insights into the music industry's evolution.
+The project focused on analyzing audio features such as danceability, energy, tempo, and popularity across different genres and years.

+Key Highlights:

+Performed exploratory data analysis (EDA) to identify trends in music preferences over time.
+Developed visualizations to show how genres evolve and how song features relate to popularity.
+Utilized interactive plots for dynamic insights into music trends.

 ---

 ### [2.
 Belgian House Prediction](https://github.com/mark-kibui/Predict-House-Prices.git)
 In this project, I built a machine learning model to predict house prices in the Belgian housing market.
 The goal was to provide insights for buyers and sellers to optimize pricing strategies.

-Key Features:
+- **Key Features:**
 - Data Exploration & Feature Engineering: Analyzed key features like house area, location, and construction year.
 - Modeling: Compared Random Forest and XGBoost models.
 Random Forest achieved the best performance with an R² score of 0.89 and MAE of 23,544.41.
 - Business Value: The model helps real estate agents and investors make data-driven decisions by identifying key factors that influence property prices.
+- Technologies Used:** Python, Pandas, Matplotlib, Seaborn, Plotly
 ---

 ### [3.
 RNN Pneumonia Detection](https://github.com/mark-kibui/Phase-4-Project)